mvysny/vaadin-on-kotlin/docs/index.md

 ## QuickStart

-#### Run the example application from the command-line

-You will only need Java 8 JDK installed.
+You will only need Java 8 JDK and git installed to run the example application from the command-line.
 Just type this into your terminal:

 ```bash
 git clone https://github.com/mvysny/vaadin-on-kotlin